BluePraise/magaliechetrit.com/src/blog/2022-11-01-how-to-make-a-search-and-filter-with-pure-javascript.md

 I also understand other languages such as PHP much better.
 I know PHP is a server-side language, but because I was exposed to new principles I understand the MVC patterns and why some things are done the way they are.

 Debugging is also much easier in vanilla JavaScript.
 I've learned to use the console and the debugger.
-I've also learned to use the `debugger` keyword.
 It's a great way to stop the code at a certain point and see what's going on.

 Let me know if you have any questions or suggestions.
 I'm always open to learning new things.
 And I would love to know if you've used this in any of your projects, shoot me an email!